mulesoft-consulting/RTFonGCP/README.md

 ### **STEP 15**: Deploy Application

-- Now we are ready to deploy an application.
-In this example we will use a sameple application that is in the github repository.
+Now we are ready to deploy an application.
+In this example we will use a sample application that is in the github repository.
 To use this application you will need to clone the repository so that you can access the file from your local files system.

 - Use the following command to clone the github repository: